Paul Offit

 Offit has published more than 130 papers in medical and scientific journals in the areas of rotavirus-specific immune responses and vaccine safety, and is the author or co-author of books on vaccines, vaccination, the rejection of medicine by some religious groups, and antibiotics.
 He is one of the most public faces of the scientific consensus that vaccines have no association with autism.
 As a result, he has been the frequent target of hate mail and death threats.

+In 2023, he was elected to the American Philosophical Society.

 Life

 Offit grew up in Baltimore, the son of a shirtmaker.
 He went to his father's sales meetings and reacted negatively to the tall tales told by salespeople, instead preferring the clean and straightforward practice of science.
 When he was five years old, he was sent to a polio ward to recover from clubfoot surgery; this experience caused him to see children as vulnerable and helpless, and motivated him through the 25 years of the development of the rotavirus vaccine.

 Offit decided to become a doctor, the first in his family.
-Offit earned his bachelor's degree from Tufts University and his M.D. from the University of Maryland, Baltimore.
+Offit earned his bachelor's degree from Tufts University and his M.D. from the University of Maryland School of Medicine.
 In 1980, he completed his residency training in Pediatrics at Children's Hospital of Pittsburgh.
 That year, he began a fellowship in infectious diseases at Children's Hospital of Philadelphia.
 One of his mentors was Maurice Hilleman, who developed many of the major vaccines in use today.

 In 1990, Offit married Bonnie Fass-Offit, who is also a pediatrician.
 They had two children.